mrocklin/blog/_posts/work/2016-02-22-dask-distributed-part-3.md

 Our dataset has dimensions of `(time, latitude, longitude)`.
 Note above that each day has four time entries (measurements every six hours).

-The NFS set up by Starcluter is unfortunately quite small.
+The NFS set up by Starcluster is unfortunately quite small.
 We were only able to fit around five months of data (136 days) in shared disk.